Wondering, ‘can I drive in the UK with a Spanish licence’? Or French, Polish or Italian?

 Driving in the UK on an EU or international driving licence

-If you have a driving licence issued outside the UK and plan to stay here for more than 12 months, you may find the rules governing your entitlement to drive somewhat complex.
+If you have an international driving licence or EU driving licence and plan to stay in the UK for more than 12 months, you may find the rules governing your entitlement to drive somewhat complex.

-Any person with a valid driving licence issued in their country of origin is permitted to drive in the United Kingdom for at least 12 months.
+Any person with a valid driving licence issued in their country of origin is permitted to drive in the UK with an international licence for at least 12 months.